Nothing feels worse than being on a trip you were so excited about to end up feeling terribly, terribly lonely.

 If you are having trouble filling your time in the evenings, find evening activities or venues that open late.

 We visited the Louvre in Paris on a Friday evening when it is open until 9.45 pm.
-We had kids and only wanted to spend a maximum of three hours looking around.
+We had kids and wanted to spend a maximum of three hours looking around.

-You can also join an evening tour, a great way to fill your time at night especially if it includes drinks and dinner.
+You can join an evening tour, a great way to fill your time at night especially if it includes drinks and dinner.

-10. Indulge Your Interests
+10. Find a Purpose, Indulge Your Interests

 Do you like taking photos?
 Then spend time sorting and editing them.